Which AOW pension rate applies in your situation?

 • that situation does not change

-If your divorce does not go through after all, please let us know
+If your divorce does not go through after all, please let us know.

 We will assess your situation

-After you inform us that you have separated, we will assess your situation.
+If you inform us that you have separated, we will assess your situation.
 It is not enough that you live at different addresses.
 For example, we also look at whether:

 • you have separate finances